 Everything I Needed to Know (About PR) I Learned From Mom

 I remember struggling with math in my formative years, making math homework a nightly battle.
-My mom, who also happened to be an elementary school teacher for more than 30 years, was calm, steady and authoritative.
-She found ways to explain the math formulas in a way I could understand but she also forced me to work it out and come up with the answers on my own.
-Ultimately, because she taught me to be patient and self-disciplined, I could tackle complex math even through high-school and college.
+My mom, who also was an elementary school teacher for over 30 years, was calm, steady and authoritative.
+She explained the math formulas so I could understand, but she also forced me to work it out and come up with the answers on my own.
+Ultimately, because she taught me to be patient and self-disciplined, I could tackle complex math even through high school and college.
 This also may be why I’ve adopted the mantra “don’t give up” and I just keep working it until I get to the correct answer.
 When I get stuck, I often think of my mom’s firm advice.
 She didn’t have sympathy, rather she just told me over and over, “keep at it, be tough, and don’t give up.”

-In honor of Mother’s Day, I wanted to share the top five lessons on how my mom’s early advice sticks with me and continues to help me in my career today as a PR professional and business owner.
+In honor of Mother’s Day, here are the top five lessons on how my mom’s early advice sticks with me and continues to help me in my career today as a PR professional and business owner.

 Lesson #1: Surround yourself with people that you trust

 My mom always emphasized the importance of surrounding yourself with people that have your best interest at heart.
 In the PR world and with running a business, it is crucial to develop trust with clients, media, analysts and employees.
 If you cannot trust them and vice versa with your vision and your process, do not let them in — it will only hurt you and potentially your bottom line and reputation.
 It’s essential to cultivate relationships and surround yourself with people you trust and rely on and informs you to part ways with those that will only bring you down.